MichalMrena/DecisionDiagrams/README.md

 # 🧸 TeDDy

 C++ library for creation and manipulation of decision diagrams.
-It is being developed at the [Faculty of Management Science and Informatics](https://www.fri.uniza.sk/en/), [University of Žilina](https://www.uniza.sk/index.php/en/) as a student project at the [Department of Informatics](https://ki.fri.uniza.sk/).
+It is being developed at the [Faculty of Management Science and Informatics](https://www.fri.uniza.sk/en/), [University of Žilina](https://www.uniza.sk/index.php/en/) as a project at the [Department of Informatics](https://ki.fri.uniza.sk/).

 ## Decision diagrams
 Our library supports [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) (BDD) as described by [Bryant](https://ieeexplore.ieee.org/document/1676819) and their generalization for multiple-valued functions.
 Those diagrams are usually referred to as Multivalued Decisionn Diagrams (MDD).